 After a magnitude 8.2 earthquake in the south of Mexico, more than 60,000 houses were damaged in Oaxaca state.
-In response, we developed a project with communities of the Isthmus of Tehuantepec region, that includes reconstruction of housing, kitchens and ovens; constructions of new housing, school-kitchens, and a center of arts and crafts.
-All of these, recover traditional characteristics and techniques that are added to a reinforced system against earthquakes and strong winds in the region.
+In response, we developed a project with communities of the Isthmus of Tehuantepec region, that includes reconstruction of housing, kitchens and ovens; by recovering traditional knowledge and techniques. and reinforcing the dwellings against earthquakes and strong winds in the region.
 All the people involved in contruction, also participate the reforestation project.

 On September 7th, an 8.2 earthquake shook the south of Mexico.
 Ixtepec, one of the most affected communities, had 60% of its houses damaged, plus 150 ovens and kitchens used for production of totopos, the main economic activity of women in the region.
 Due to wrong diagnoses, we did information campaigns to rescue and reinforce traditional houses from demolition.
 First, it was hard to find qualified labor and materials so we dug into community's traditions to advance in the reconstruction process

 After damage and vulnerability diagnoses, we planned the reconstruction project in Oaxaca, that recovers traditional techniques and characteristics of regional housing, ovens and kitchens, to be reinforced against strong local earthquakes and adapted to regional weather conditions.
 Through workshops of collaborative design, construction and technical follow-up with labor and families, we adapted each structure to the needs of each one; whose participation is crucial to increase their resilience.